POLICY ON DEPOSITORS’ RIGHT

 G) The due diligence process, while opening a deposit account will involve satisfying about the identity of the person, verification of address, and compiling a customer profile.
 Obtaining recent photograph of the person/(s) opening / operating the account is part of due diligence process.

-K) Operation of Joint Account - The Joint Account opened by more than one individual can be operated by single individual or by more than one individual jointly.
+J) Operation of Joint Account - The Joint Account opened by more than one individual can be operated by single individual or by more than one individual jointly.
 The mandate for operating the account can be modified with the consent of all account holders.

 ii.
-Anyone or Survivor/s: If the account is held by more than two individuals say, A, B and C, the final balance along with interest, if applicable, will be paid to any one of the joint account holders or to the survivor(s) on death of any one/two account holders.
+Anyone or Survivor/s: If the account is held by more than two individuals say, A, B and C, on maturity the final balance along with interest, if applicable, will be paid to any one of the joint account holders or to the survivor(s) on death of any one/two account holders.

-The above mandate for opening joint accounts/disposal of balances become operational from the date deposit account is opened.
-This mandate can be modified by the consent of all the account holders.
+The above mandate for opening joint accounts/disposal of balances becomes operational from the date deposit account is opened.
+This mandate can be modified with the consent of all the account holders.
 In case of joint accounts, the premature withdrawal of Term Deposits will depend on the mandate given by the depositors jointly at the time of opening the Term Deposit or at any time subsequently during the term/ tenure of deposit.
 If such a mandate has been obtained, premature withdrawal of Term Deposits by the surviving depositor is allowed without seeking the concurrence of the legal heirs of the deceased joint deposit holder.

-M) The Term Deposit account holders at the time of placing their deposits can give instructions with regard to closure of deposit account or renewal of deposit for further period from the date of maturity.
+L) The Term Deposit account holders at the time of placing their deposits should give instructions with regard to closure of deposit account or renewal of deposit for further period from the date of maturity.
 If no mandate is received till the date of maturity, the amount will be reinvested for the same period i.e. the period of original deposit, at the rate of interest prevalent on the date of maturity.

 N) In the case of operative accounts, viz.
-Savings Bank and Current accounts, photographs of persons authorised to operate the account are obtained.
+Savings Bank and Current accounts, photographs of persons authorized to operate the account are obtained.
 In case of other deposits, viz., Fixed, Recurring, Cumulative, etc., photographs of all depositors in whose names the deposit receipt stands may be obtained except in the case of deposits in the name of minors where guardians' photographs should be obtained.
 Fresh photographs are not obtained when an additional account is desired to be opened by the account holder.

-P) Customer may write cheques in Hindi, English or in the concerned regional language.
+O)In order to ensure that banking facilities percolate to the vast sections of the population, the Bank makes available all printed material used by retail customers including account opening forms, pay-in-slips, passbooks, etc., in trilingual form i.e., English, Hindi and the concerned Regional Language.
+Customer may write cheques in Hindi, English or in the concerned regional language.
 Cheques bearing date in Hindi as per the National Calendar (Saka Samvat) are accepted for payment, if otherwise in order.

-Q) NOMINATION FACILITY –
+P) NOMINATION FACILITY –

 i) Nomination facility is available on all deposit accounts opened by the individuals in their individual capacity.
-This is not available in the name of an institution or society or in any representative capacity as the holder of an office or otherwise. e.g. M.D. of a company, Secretary of an Association, partner of a firm, Karta of a HUF, etc. However, the facility of nomination is available in respect of deposits held in the name of a sole proprietary concern also.
+This is not available in the name of an institution or society or in any representative capacity as the holder of an office or otherwise. e.g. M.D. of a company, Secretary of an Association, partner of a firm, Karta of a HUF, etc. However, the facility of nomination is available in respect of deposits held in the name of a sole proprietary concern.
 Nomination can be made in favour of one individual only.
 Nomination so made can be cancelled or changed by the account holder/(s) any time.

-ii) In case of depositors putting his/her thumb impressions on the prescribed Forms for making nomination, cancellation or change thereof, the form is required to be attested by two witnesses.
+ii) In case of depositors putting his/her thumb impression on the prescribed Forms for making nomination, cancellation or change thereof, the form is required to be attested by two witnesses.
 Nomination can be made in favour of a minor also.

 iii) Printing of name of Nominee is available in the Passbook/Term Deposit advices/statement of accounts, if a customer opts for this.